atombrenner/photo-timeline/README.md

 ### npm run build

-Builds the app for production to the `build/` folder.
 It correctly bundles Preact in production mode and optimizes the build for the best performance.

 ### npm run deploy

+Build and copy the app to ~/Data/MyMedia